The Mandela Effect is NOT False Memories

 Meanwhile…

-I’m not sure whether to feel sorry for those who choose the simple “false memories” explanation.
+I’m unsure whether I should feel sorry for those who choose the simple “false memories” explanation.

 They’re missing the intrigue of exploring a wealth of evidence, such as credible 19th-century doppelgänger reports, that may point to parallel realities and Many Interacting Worlds.